Definition of Social Action

-(noun) A behavior by an individual during an interaction to which the individual attaches meaning based on others interpretations or responses to the act.
+(noun) A behavior by an individual during an interaction to which the individual attaches meaning based on others’ interpretations or responses to the act.

-Example: Covering you mouth when you cough in public (as to not be rude) or dressing in a suit for a job interview (to impress and meet the expectation of the situation).
+- Dressing in a suit for a job interview (to impress and meet the expectation of the situation).

 - Plural: social actions

 - An action differs from behavior in that social action requires intention.
 Behavior in the simplest terms is everything an individual does, a social action is a behavior based on intentional reaction to their surroundings and expectations based on attitudes, beliefs, norms, and values.

 - Reductively, behavior is what you do when no one is looking and a social action is what you do when you have an audience.

 - The study of social actions is action theory.

 - Max Weber (1864–1920) developed a typology of four ideal types of social action: